White spots on your Aloe Vera plant can be attributed to two primary factors, i.e., natural genetic pigmentation or mealybug attack.

 These spots are a part of the leaves’ surface, and you shouldn’t try to remove them with any cleaning agents.

-Of course, if you don't like these spots on your plant, you can simply replace it with another variety of Aloe plant.
+Of course, if you don’t like these spots on your plant, you can simply replace them with another variety of Aloe plants.

 2. Fungal White Spots

 These white spots are slightly different than the usual ones!

 And you need to be a bit more cautious when you see them on your Aloe Vera plant.

 When the fungus affects your Aloe plant, it often appears in white or black color.

 Also, if the spots are white, you are going to find them on the surface of the leaves.

 The black spots, however, become a part of the leaf as the fungus starts feeding on the juices present inside the leaf.

 But in both cases, the plant will suffer significant damage.